CNRP/Php-Instagram-Gallery/README.md

 # Php-Instagram-Gallery

-Using Instaloader to scrape new instagram posts
+Using Instaloader python library to scrape new instagram posts

 - Displays instagram posts from a selected user